Montana-Media-Arts/MART341WebDesign/_docs/topic-04/01-snooping/page-01.md

 <div class="divider-heading"></div>

 A great way to learn website development is to see it in action.
-All internet browsers allow viewing of a site's core code allowing visitors to explore how other developers make their sites.
+All internet browsers allow visitors to view a site's core code, allowing them to explore how other developers create their sites.

 One invaluable way of doing this is “**view-source**,” or viewing the site's source code.
 This way of snooping shows the code _exactly_ as it was delivered from the server to the browser, which has its pros and cons:

 <ul class="pros-and-cons">
   <li class="icon-pro">Quick and easy view; legible and exact.</li>
-  <li class="icon-pro">May “catch” invalid code, and show what needs correcting.</li>
+  <li class="icon-pro">May “catch” invalid code and show what needs correcting.</li>
   <li class="icon-con">Does not show how the DOM <i>actually</i> built the page.</li>
 </ul>

 ## Chrome
 In <a href="https://www.google.com/chrome/" target="_blank">Chrome</a>:
-1. Right click in an empty area of the page.
+1. Right-click in an empty area of the page.
 2. Select "View Source."

 <img src="../img/chrome-view-source.png" alt="using the view source feature in Chrome" title="View Source in Chrome" />